 This Cranberry Christmas Cake consists of citrus flavoured sponge studded with fresh cranberries and iced with fluffy cream cheese frosting with a light flavour of orange.
 Easy to follow instructions and the right tools will set you up for success in the kitchen this Christmas season.

-It’s always incredibly fun to open a Christmas baking season with a cake that looks like a snowflake itself!
+It’s always incredibly fun to open the holiday season with a cake that looks like a snowflake itself!
 It doesn’t hurt when it tastes light, flavourful and delightfully sweet with each mouthful.

 The sponge itself is so delicate and fluffy we found it a bit challenging to slice it cleanly.
 The texture was so light!